 A top tip is to maintain a much greater distance between yourself and the vehicle in front.
 This will give you more time to react to unexpected situations in poor weather, and prevents the front of your car being showered with debris that’s thrown up by the tyres of the car in front.

-For more advice, read our guide on driving in winter weather.
+For more advice on keeping safe on the roads when temperatures drop, read our guide on driving in winter weather.